-Benitoite: Rare Gemstone Found Only in California
+Benitoite: Rare California Gemstone

 Benitoite is a rare and captivating gemstone known for its intense blue color and exceptional brilliance.
 Benitoite is a rare blue barium titanium silicate mineral, found in hydrothermally altered serpentinite.
 Beniotite is a very rare mineral that was discovered in 1907 in San Benito County in California.